Steenvoorde's international summer carnival - Our heritage, our popular traditions

 Weavers dutifully spun hemp, while shoemakers bravely pounded leather, and woodcutters from the Beauvoorde woods toiled with axes and hammers, felling wood for the heavy windmills; or chopping wood for the huge chimney fires, for charcoal had never been used in these parts.

-There, the Jan de Steinfort family lived from father to son, the males of which were all tradesmen, good hemp spinners, bold lumberjacks or skilled shoemakers.
+Here, Jan de Steinfort's family lived from father to son, the males all tradesmen, good hemp spinners, bold lumberjacks or skilful shoemakers.

 Father Jan had all the qualities of his ancestors to a supreme degree, and within a radius of twenty leagues there was no better craftsman than him, as expert in the art of handling the shuttle, or "wevers-spoel", as the woodcutter's axe or "kapmes", or the shoemaker's simple flat hammer.